civicdata/governance-docs/cda-gov.md

 I. Legal Entity Overview:
-As of January 2018, Civic Data Alliance  is part of the Code for America organization, a 501(c)3 non-profit.
-Civic Data Alliances’ relationship with Code for America is laid out in the [Memorandum of Understanding.](https://docs.google.com/document/d/1TtEWZ1-XY3WHJ9dU4KaMIjDx7wcFGw3lbM8O8iUt2Sw/edit) These bylaws highlight the governance structure of the Core Membership and how it will operate to steer Civic Data Alliance and make decisions on behalf of the general membership.
 II.
 Civic Data Alliance Project Based Philosophy:
-The Civic Data Alliance (CDA) is Louisville’s Code for America Brigade and we are focused on advocating for inclusion, diversity, equity, accessibility, openness and transparency in civic tech and open data, interested in liberating, improving, gathering, defining, and reporting on public data and the state of civic tech, while fostering an inclusive, diverse, equitable and accessible civic tech community.
+The Civic Data Alliance (CDA) is focused on advocating for inclusion, diversity, equity, accessibility, openness and transparency in civic tech and open data, interested in liberating, improving, gathering, defining, and reporting on public data and the state of civic tech, while fostering an inclusive, diverse, equitable and accessible civic tech community.

 III.
 Core Membership:
 1. Purpose: